AVIF to JPG Converter

 Why was this photo saved as AVIF instead of JPG?

 Most modern websites now serve AVIF to browsers that support it because the files are significantly smaller.
-Right-click-save captures whatever format the site chose to serve, which is increasingly AVIF.
+Right-click-save captures whatever format the site chose to serve — increasingly AVIF on sites like Unsplash, news outlets, and CDN-optimized stores.
+Drop the .avif file here and you get a universally-readable JPG.

 Will I lose quality converting AVIF to JPG?